anujdutt9/Disease-Prediction-from-Symptoms/README.md

 3. Multi layer Perceptron Neural Network was also trained and tested with the same split ratio.

-4. You can find the implementation of all these models in Model_latest.ipynb in the github repo below .
+4. You can find the implementation of all these models in main.py file.

 5. Out of all these, Logistic Regression performed the best when tested against 5 folds of cross validation.